Champii/crypto-dht/README.md

-Bitcoin is a quickly growing crypto-currency, quickly gaining interest from the public by its capacity to emit some digital money, to transfer that money between wallets, to assure a certain anonymity in those transfers, and all of that without any intervention of a bank or any other third party. (other than part of the network, ofc)
+Bitcoin is a quickly growing crypto-currency, quickly gaining interest from the public by its capacity to emit some digital money, to transfer that money between wallets, to assure a certain anonymity in those transfers, and all of that without intervention of any bank or any other third party. (other than part of the network, ofc)

 Bitcoin based blockchains all share the same characteristic: In order to reach a consensus, each and every nodes participating in the network have to keep a full copy of the blockchain.
 Even if this issue has been solved with light wallets and other trust-based protocol, a majority of the nodes need to keep a full copy of the blockchain in order for the network to keep working well.
+At this time, this blockchain is now 240GB big. (!)
+New arrivants have to wait at least one week before starting to actualy use their wallet.

-This experimental project is a try to avoid to keep all the blockchain, but instead store it in a DHT.
+This experimental project try to avoid keeping all the blockchain, but instead prefers to store it in a DHT.
 This way every node has to keep a small portion of the blocks, depending on its own address in the DHT, the number of keys stored and the number of nodes participating in the network.